Typeface or Font Readability

 As a synopsis of the discussions and the research that has taken place, in a phrase, nothing has been shown yet, but it’s good these things are being looked at and it throws up some issues that are worthwhile taking a look at.

-Whether that observation, that a serif typeface suits a novel best, applies when a dyslexic person reads a novel, I couldn’t say.
+Whether that observation, that a serif typeface suits the text of a book best, applies when a dyslexic person reads a book, I couldn’t say.
 Maybe a person with dyslexia requires a special print run, with novels set in a sans-serif typeface that the majority of people would find it more difficult to read than the usual format, with double sections in every bookshop, one with books for people with dyslexia and another for those who are not so afflicted.
 That would be equal-opportunity compliant would it not?
 Of course it would also be stark raving bonkers, but then we have to listen to these experts who know, you know.

 Read Regular is a typeface designed by Natascha Frensch at the Royal College of Art in London, specifically for dyslexic readers and has gained some level of notoriety. (www.readregular.com).
 The claims for the Read Regular font as being better-read by people with dyslexia do not appear to be backed up by any independent evidence.
 Natascha Frensch has tried to make each letter a different shape from any other, so for example, d is different from mirror-image b.
 But it’s not the only typeface to do that by any means.
 It appears that you cannot buy Read Regular but have to have the typesetting done in the studio of Natascha Frensch.
 Clever, eh?